arohl2015/Constructor-Word-Guess/README.md

 ![Default](/images/incorrectguess.PNG)

 * If the user chooses yes, the game will start over:

 ![Default](/images/continuegame.PNG)

 * If the user chooses no, the following message is displayed and ends the game:

 ![Default](/images/endgame.PNG)

-* If the user guesses the word correctly, the following message will display and randomly select a new word for the user to guess:
+* If the user guesses the word correctly, the following message will display and automatically display the next word to guess:

 ![Default](/images/correctguess.PNG)

+### Technologies Used:
+-	Javascript
+-	Node.js
+-	inquirer npm
+-	cli-color npm